Dastan Satpayev: International career

 Satpayev is a youth international for Kazakhstan, having played for the under-17 team since October 2023, scoring four goals in ten games and eventually serving as captain of the team.

 Satpayev received his first call-up to the Kazakhstan senior team in March 2025.
 He debuted on 19 March in a 2–0 friendly win against Curaçao.
 By doing so, at the 16 years, 7 months and 10 days, he became the youngest player to ever debut for the Kazakh senior team.
 Satpayev then went on to play in the World Cup qualifying, replacing Maksim Samorodov on the 74th minute of a 1–3 away loss to Wales on 22 March 2025, to become at 16 years, seven months and 13 days the youngest Kazakh player to feature in a FIFA World Cup qualification game.
-On 15 November, he scored the opening goal in the 1–1 draw against Belgium at the World Cup qualifying, becoming Kazakhstan’s youngest goalscorer at the age of 17 years, three months and three days.
+On 15 November, he scored the opening goal in the 1–1 draw against Belgium at the World Cup qualifying, becoming Kazakhstan's youngest goalscorer at the age of 17 years, three months and three days.

 Style of play

 A centre-forward also able to play on the flank, technically gifted with both feet, Satpayev was soon praised for his speed, agility, hard work, dribbling and finishing abilities.
-This earned him comparison to fast-paced scorer Kylian Mbappé while his physical profile was linked to Argentine star Sergio Agüero's.
+This earned him comparison to fast-paced scorer Kylian Mbappé, while his physical profile was compared to Argentine star Sergio Agüero.